900 Miler Song

 The Great Smoky Mountains 900 Miler Club

-If you have hiked em all, apply for membership in the 900 MILER CLUB, an association of hikers who have hiked all of the trails.
-With membership your name will be added to the membership list .
-You will receive a certificate and patch all proclaiming that you have hiked em all.
+If you have hiked ‘em all, apply for membership in the 900 MILER CLUB, an association of hikers who have hiked all of the trails.
+With membership your name will be added to the membership list.
+You will receive a certificate, patch and bumper sticker all proclaiming that you have hiked ‘em all.

 We emphasize maintained trails, as there are a maze of faint overgrown paths that lure the unwary.
 Never stray from the maintained trails as shown on the trail map.
 Hikers have died after wandering off the maintained trails.